FOSSEE/st-scripts/getting_started_with_functions/script.rst

 ..
 R1

-Hello friends and welcome to the tutorial 'Getting started with functions'.
+Hello friends and welcome to the tutorial on
+'Getting started with functions'.

 ..
 L2